aminem0/dwc-owl-rdf/README.md

 - **Broke-West fish campaign**: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=broke-west-fish).
 - **Crop flower visit**: A dataset of visits of insects to flowering plants in a Japanese orchard.
 The dataset, as a sampling event Darwin Core Archive was downloaded [from the GBIF website](https://www.gbif.org/dataset/bbaca86c-f703-41fc-800a-fa301c0661fd).
 - **Insektmobilen**: The files were obtained from the Darwin Core DataPackage examples [GitHub repository](https://github.com/gbif/dwc-dp-examples/tree/master/survey/insektmobilen/output_data).
 The data were arranged so as to be csv files with utf-8 encoding as if they were in a DataPackage file.
 Also, some additional classes were considered, such as dwc:Agent and dwc:UsagePolicy.
+- **Lanternfish gut metabarcoding**: A DNA metabarcoding analysis of lanternfish gut content.
+The dataset, as a Darwin Core Archive with a DNA derived extension was downloaded [from the marine CSIRO IPT website](https://www.marine.csiro.au/ipt/resource?r=in2019_v03_edna_nanopore).
 - **Luna & Mothra AMI traps**: A dataset of AI identified moths from an autonomous moth or insect traps set up in Vermont.
 Identifications were performed using AI models trained to recognize lepidoptera species from images.
 The data were obtained by querying the demo API [of the Antenna webpage](https://demo.antenna.insectai.org/projects/3/summary).
-- **NMNH paleobiology specimen**: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=paleo-test-a).
+- **NMNH paleobiology specimen**: The Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=paleo-test-a).
 - **Turtle movement dataset**: A dataset of geographically tracked sea turtles.
 The dataset was downloaded in pieces (one .csv file per individual) from the Movebank [through the Tracking Data Map](https://www.movebank.org/cms/webapp/map).
 - **Viridian forest survey**: The dataset consists of a forest survey for bug and flying Pokémon done by Ash Ketchum in Viridian forest.
 The Darwin Core DataPackage was obtained [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=viridian-forest-survey).